pivotal/docs-tap/scst-scan/running-scans.md

-# Running a Sample Public Source Scan and Image Scan with Policy Enforcement
+# Sample Public Source Code and Image Scans with Policy Enforcement

 ## <a id="public-source-scan"></a> Public Source Scan
 This example performs a source scan on a public repository.
 The source revision has 192 known vulnerabilities (CVEs), spanning a number of severities.
 SourceScan uses the ScanPolicy to run a compliance check against the CVEs.